 Featuring Feluda for the first time along with his cousin, Tapesh, “Feludar Goendagiri” (English title “Danger in Darjeeling”) was written by Satyajit Ray in 1965-66 and published in Sandesh.
 Tapesh, also the narrator who records Feluda’s feats throughout, brings first detective case to Feluda and thus, marking the beginning of Feluda’s adventures.
-First of the two stories of Feluda set in Darjeeling, it is a relatively small tale written in simple and lucid language.
+First, of the two stories of Feluda set in Darjeeling, it is a relatively small tale written in a simple and lucid language.

 The story revolves around Rajen Majumdar, an established lawyer who is now retired and settled in Darjeeling.
 Threatening his peace and solitude, Rajen Majumdar receives a letter propounding that he will be punished soon for misdeeds of his past.
 Feluda and Tapesh investigate the matter.
 Feluda, deploying his acute sharp observation skills impresses the readers as soon as he arrives on the scene and begins to unravel the mystery behind the letter.
 Like Sherlock Holmes, he applies the power of deduction to find the culprit, “All the nails are new.
 So Rajen Babu’s passion for antiques must have developed only recently”, “However, I didn’t know then that you smoked.
 Now, looking at your slightly yellowish fingerprints, I can be totally sure.”

-In keeping with the Holmes narrative style, Feluda explains to Tapesh about things that might be beyond his comprehension, “Feluda told me afterwards that a curio was a rare and ancient object of art.”
+In keeping with the Holmesian narrative style, Feluda explains to Tapesh about things that might be beyond his comprehension, “Feluda told me afterwards that a curio was a rare and ancient object of art.”

 The story firmly announces the arrival of Feluda on the Bengali detective scene which remains there for the next twenty five years.